dioxair/dotfiles/README.md

 rm ~/.zshrc && stow .
 ```

-> NOTE: I use JetBrainsMono Nerd Font for Alacritty.
+> **NOTE FOR NON-ARCH LINUX USERS**: I use JetBrainsMono Nerd Font for Kitty.
 To install JetBrainsMono Nerd Font userwide, [download and extract](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.1/JetBrainsMono.zip) the .zip file with all of the fonts to `~/.local/share/fonts` (you may have to create the directory)

 ## Image credits
 [bg1.jpg](https://www.pixiv.net/en/artworks/115001263) made by [furi / ふーり](https://www.pixiv.net/en/users/41736171)